-Decatur, GA—Columbia Theological Seminary President Leanne Van Dyk announced the creation of a new leadership position this week, Vice President of Intercultural Leadership Development and Diversity.
+Decatur, GA—Columbia Theological Seminary President Leanne Van Dyk announced the creation of a new leadership position this week, Vice President of Equity, Diversity, and Inclusion.
 Dr. Van Dyk further announced the appointment of current Executive Vice President and Dean of Faculty Deborah Flemister Mullen to serve in the new role.
 As part of the new leadership position, Dr. Mullen will create, plan, and implement comprehensive strategies to impact the culture of the Columbia Seminary campus.

 Dr. Mullen will transition from her role as Executive Vice President of Academic Affairs and Dean of the Faculty this summer.
 She will then be on sabbatical from summer 2016 to summer 2017, at which time she will return to take up the new role.
 The Board of Trustees has authorized the formation of a search committee for a new academic dean, with plans to appoint an interim dean in process.